National Credit Funding logo

 Frequently Asked Questions

-Is National Credit Funding legitimate?
+What services does National Credit Funding offer?

-Doctor's Verdict on National Credit Funding
+Research Note on National Credit Funding

 National Credit Funding is best suited for established businesses with solid credit (600+ FICO) that need to finance equipment purchases with rapid turnaround.
 The main caveat is that this is a niche lender focused exclusively on equipment financing with strict credit and documentation requirements, making it unavailable to businesses with weaker credit profiles or those needing general business capital.